 This is an easy mistake to make when you are setting out and need work and money coming in.
 Advising informally on details of site optimization or quick keyword analysis might seem like a small service worth giving for free but in fact, you are doing little more than damaging your reputation and potential for further work.

 The fact is that not all clients are fair.
 Actually, many try to coax free advice or assistance out of a freelancer with no intention of paying.
 This is particularly common in our business.
 Analysis of a site or strategy is apparently a very fast and easy thing to do for the initiated.
 Don’t be tempted to lower your value by doing this.
 Remember that you are the expert, and they are approaching you for consultation.

-Draw a firm but friendly line in the sand when it comes to what is work.
+Draw a firm but a friendly line in the sand when it comes to what is work.
 This will help further the view that you are a busy SEO freelancer expert.
-It increasing the chance that they will consider you worth paying for.
+It increases the chance that they will consider you worth paying for.